 Requirement Response 5.21 Flood Planning (1) The objectives of this clause are as follows (a) to minimise the flood risk to life and property associated with the use of land, This is noted.
 Discussed below. (b) to allow development on land that is compatible with the flood function and behaviour on the land, taking into account projected changes as a result of climate change, This is noted.
 Discussed below. (c) to avoid adverse or cumulative impacts on flood behaviour and the environment, This is noted.
 Discussed below. (d) to enable the safe occupation and efficient evacuation of people in the event of a flood.
 This is noted.
 Discussed below.
-(2) Development consent must not be granted to considers to be within the flood planning area unled development (a) is compatible with the flood function and behaviour on the land, and The subject site is generally located outside the Hunter River floodplain, and function of the local drainage gullies has been considered in the riparian corridor design.
+(2) Development consent must not be granted to considers to be within the flood planning area unle development development on land the consent authority ess the consent authority is satisfied the (a) is compatible with the flood function and behaviour on the land, and The subject site is generally located outside the Hunter River floodplain, and function of the local drainage gullies has been considered in the riparian corridor design.
 We believe the development is compatible with the flood function of the land. (b) will not adversely affect flood behaviour in a way that results in detrimental increases in the potential flood affectation of other development or properties, and Consideration has been given to changes in flood levels and behaviour.
 It was determined the changes in level were localized and did not affect the flood hazard.
 On this basis we believe the level changes are not detrimental. (c) will not adversely affect the safe occupation and efficient evacuation of people or exceed the capacity of existing evacuation routes for the surrounding area in the event of a flood, and The provision of River Road at the 1% AEP facilitates a higher level of access immunity for the proposed development. (d) incorporates appropriate measures to manage risk to life in the event of a flood, and We believe the provision of River Road is an appropriate measure to manage the risk to life in the event of a flood. (c) will not adversely affect the environment or cause avoidable erosion, siltation, destruction of riparian vegetation or a reduction in the stability of riverbanks or watercourses.
 Standard engineering responses to water quality treatment and riparian corridor design have been documented in the civil design to respond to this item.
-(3) In deciding whether to grant development conconsent authority must consider the following materials
+(3) In deciding whether to grant development consent on land to which this clause applies, the consent authority must consider the following matters